ArshiaSaleem98/Phone-Catalogue-App/README.md

 <img width="573" alt="Screenshot 2021-10-28 at 18 56 02" src="https://user-images.githubusercontent.com/45390300/139326548-a332fab0-51ec-4f05-a765-81ca9280c165.png">

-- Create a mySql database on any server or any available service , in my case i have used [remotemysql](https://remotemysql.com/)
+- Create a mySql database on any server or any available service , in my case i have used [remotemysql](https://remotemysql.com/) that is easy to use for testing purpose ,but  still not recommended , you can use services like Cloud Sql instead for serious deployments.

 ### Creating an Image container for Back-End